ngvtuan/react-lumera-sdk/README.md

 ---

-Lumera Cascade is a built component for use with the Lumera SDK in Next.js.
+React lumera sdk is a built component for use with the Lumera SDK in Next.js.

 ## Installation